digital0wave/digital0wave.github.smtoaster/README.md

 ├── Doc    # Report and design specs

-└── Codes       # Source code for the firmware
+└── Codes       # Source codes for the firmware